mitra42/dweb/docs/Roadmap.rst

     * Protect KeyChain with password
 * FUNCTIONALITY: Add authentication layer
     * See Authentication.rst
-    * Add a key chain for ones own objects and words for password
-        * Encrypt Key Chain
-            * Make CryptoLib handle different kinds of keys,
-            * CryptoLib.verify with Word/Hash key - always ok
-            * Keychain has Word/Hash keys, nothing stored but does have list.
-            * Doc checks if acl is in keycain
     * Do in Javascript and via gateway
     * Embed on index and test pages
     * Add Viewers (used for encryption) to keychain